Norwood Football Club: 1878–1899: Nineteenth-century powerhouse

 The Norwood Football Club was formed at a meeting held at the Norfolk Arms Hotel in Rundle Street, Adelaide on 28 February 1878: it was resolved that the club colours would be those of the old Woodville Club.

 At a subsequent meeting with 12 members present at the Norfolk Arms Hotel on 14 March the colours were confirmed as blue guernseys and knickerbockers, and red stockings and cap.

 The new club gained a number of leading players from the then recently dissolved Woodville Football Club (1868–1877), including its Captain J.R.
 (Joe) Osborn who would become Norwood's inaugural Captain.

 Norwood's first home ground was the current CBC College oval in the east Park Lands near the tramway and opposite the Kent Town Brewery.

-Norwood played their first match at Adelaide Oval on 16 May 1878 against South Adelaide, who were the reigning premiers: Norwood went on to win the match 1 goal to nil, with Test cricketer George Giffen kicking Norwood's goal from a running kick.
+Norwood played their first SAFA match against South Adelaide at Adelaide Oval on 16 May 1878, who were the current reigning premiers from the inaugural season: Norwood went on to win the match 1 goal to nil, with future Australian Test cricketer and Captain George Giffen kicking Norwood's goal from a running kick.
 During this match the players donned distinctive red stockings which gave rise to the nickname 'Redlegs', the moniker which has remained synonymous with Norwood ever since.

 Norwood won a premiership in its first year of existence and then followed with five more in a row.
-Only Port Adelaide in 1954-1959 has managed to repeat the feat of winning six premierships in a row.
-Norwood eventually won 11 'pennants' between 1878 and 1899 and was the most successful team of the 19th century.
+Only Port Adelaide in 1954–1959 has managed to repeat the feat of winning six premierships in a row.
+Norwood eventually won 11 pennants between 1878 and 1899 and was the most successful team of the 19th century.
 In 1883, after winning the pennant for the sixth successive year, Norwood became the first South Australian club to record a win over a Victorian team, when it defeated Essendon.
 In 1888, Norwood were proclaimed 'Premiers of Australia' when they defeated South Melbourne in three matches at Kensington Oval.

 Norwood and Port Adelaide became famous rivals after a particularly tough match in 1894.

-Early champions of the club include Alfred 'Topsy' Waldron, who captained the club for nine years, Alby Green, the first player to win the Magarey Medal for the best and fairest player in the competition in 1898, and Anthony 'Bos' Daly, who kicked 88 goals in 1893 including an astonishing 23 goals in one match.
-Daly's goal tally would not be surpassed for another 37 years, and his tally of 23 goals in one match has only ever been equalled by the great North Adelaide goal shooter, Ken Farmer.
+Early champions of the club include Alfred 'Topsy' Waldron, who captained the club for nine years; Alby Green, the first player to win the Magarey Medal for the best and fairest player in the competition in 1898; and Anthony 'Bos' Daly, who kicked 88 goals in 1893, including an astonishing 23 goals in one match.
+Daly's goal tally would not be surpassed for another 37 years, and his tally of 23 goals in one match has only ever been equalled by the great North Adelaide full forward goal kicker Ken Farmer in 1940.
 Daly was widely regarded as "the greatest South Australian footballer from 1877 to the close of the nineteenth century".